mahmoudparsian/data-warehousing/resources/entity_relationship_modeling/README.md

 it is commonly used for teaching students the basics of data base structure.
-Some ER models show super and subtype entities connected by generalization-specialization relationships,[4] and an ER model can be used also in the specification of domain-specific ontologies.
+Some ER models show super and subtype entities connected by generalization-specialization relationships, and an ER model can be used also in the specification of domain-specific ontologies.

 ## References and Tutorials